Splitwise

 Splitwise is an online expense-splitting application software accessible via web browser and mobile app.
 The app facilitates repayments of shared bills by calculating what each person in a group owes.
 The primary competitor to the app is Venmo, which only operates in the U.S.

 Splitwise allows users to create groups with friends to determine what each person owes.
 All expenses and allocations are added to the app, and Splitwise simplifies the transaction history to determine exactly what payments need to be made to whom to settle outstanding balances.
 Splitwise stores user information via cloud storage.

-It was developed and is owned by Splitwise Inc., based in Providence, Rhode Island, United States.
+It was developed and is owned by Splitwise Inc., headquarters are based in Providence, Rhode Island, United States.

 History

 The app was launched in February 2011 as SplitTheRent, intended to be used for rent splitting, by Ryan Laughlin, Jon Bittner and Marshall Weir.

 In September 2013, Splitwise was integrated with Venmo to allow users to settle payments via Venmo.

 In April 2024, Splitwise partnered with Tink, a Visa payment services company, to incorporate a bank transfer feature directly in the Splitwise app.